 All causes of Hypertrophic cardiomyopathy (HCM) are not identified.
 Most causes are the result of general disease.

 The symptoms of Hypertrophic cardiomyopathy (HCM) are varied, possible symptoms include:

 - Heart murmur.

 - Labored breathing.

-- Loss of function of one or more legs due to blood clots that usually forms in the left atrium very abnormally dilated.
+- Loss of function of one or more legs due to blood clots that usually form in the left atrium very abnormally dilated.

 - Occasionally, acute sudden death may occur without any symptoms being detected.